isu3ru/JFontAwesome/README.md

     -fx-text-fill: black;
 }
 ```

-4. Add unicode mapping class JFontAwesome to your project
+4.Add unicode mapping class JFontAwesome to your project

-5. Use it like this:
+5.Use it like this:
 ```java
 Button button = new Button();
 button.setStyle("-fx-font-size: 16px;");